ManagedKube/playground/pickleball/wall-ball-app/README.md

 * I think we need to adjust the lower and upper bounds of the ball color.
 * Could try out the range-detector script to see if that gets us the RGBs

+* I think in some spots where the ball is too fast it is not detecting it b/c the ball is so faint in the video/picture.

+* You can only see a faint yellow blur going through

+* Maybe we can set the sensitivity to something lower for the yellow?

+* Try the better camera?

+* Find an HSV thing that will look at an image and give it the blur ball?